changchuming/changchuming.github.io/_posts/2019-07-07-Making-Wooden-Rings.md

 <img src="/assets/images/sanding_ring2.jpg" class="thumbnail">

 The next step is to attach the metal ring and the wooden ring.
-The metal ring is too smooth stick well to the wooden ring, so we sanded it to 320 grit before we applied CA glue to stick them together.
+The metal ring is too to smooth stick well to the wooden ring, so we sanded it to 320 grit before we applied CA glue to stick them together.

 ### Turning